Breastfeeding works on a simple supply and demand principle.

 Breast milk is approximately 50% fat because it is needed for a baby to develop its nervous system and brain.

-Gamma lineic acid (GLA) is a vital fat needed to help quickly build the cells of the brain and nervous system.
+Gamma lineic acid (GLA) is a vital fat needed to help quickly build brain and nervous system cells.

 Breast milk is one of the richest sources of GLA.
 Fat is rich in calories.